GitBrincie212/BBF_OLD/README.md

 3. [ ] `For Lined Functions, Place Them First`

-There are Plans Such As:
+There are Plans For the Language Such As:

 *Documentations Which Can Be Viewed Either By The HTML Files Or By Markdown Files, A Example Can Be How Lined Functions Work, The Advanced Operators And More*